Teaching Writing Didn’t Work For My Kids with Complex Needs…Until I Tried This

 Growing up, Jenay Prytula always wanted to work with kids.
-In her Freshman year of college, she got the opportunity to volunteer in a classroom with students who had physical and cognitive impairments.
+In her freshman year of college, she got the opportunity to volunteer in a classroom with students who had physical and cognitive impairments.
 She simply fell in love with working with those kids.

-The Special Education Challenge
+The Special Education Curriculum Challenge

 For more than two decades, Jenay watched general education teachers use curriculum and assessments that were ready-made for them.
 “In special education, there was no such thing,” she said.
 “You made it up as you went.
 General education teachers were able to lesson plan or do other work while their students worked independently, but that just didn’t happen with my students.”